Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Introduction

 The growing scale of simulations in computational cosmology demands increasingly efficient execution to align with the pace of advancements in scientific discovery.
 As High Performance Computing (HPC) platforms continue to evolve, leveraging their full potential, especially through the acceleration capabilities of Graphics Processing Units (GPUs), has become mandatory~\citep[see e.g.][]{space2, 10.1117/12.3020361}.

+Several recent works have explored GPU acceleration and performance portability strategies for scientific computing applications, including astrophysical and cosmological codes.
+These efforts span approaches based on CUDA and MPI hybridization such as~\cite{Cesare_2023}, OpenMP offloading to heterogeneous architectures such as~\cite{Salvadore2024}, and broader studies of performance portability across diverse systems such as~\cite{Demeure_2023},~\cite{Malenza_2025} and~\cite{Bourramouss_2025}, reflecting a growing community emphasis on performance portability in modern HPC software development.

-This study focuses on optimizing the fast cosmological simulation code {\pinocchio}~\citep{Monaco:2001jg, Monaco:2013qta}, a Lagrangian Perturbation Theory (LPT)-based framework widely used for generating DM halo catalogs. {\pinocchio} plays a crucial role in the generation of mock catalogs~\citep{Euclid:2025lfa} for large-scale surveys such as Euclid~\citep{Euclid:2024yrr}, where speed and scalability are critical to produce large number of realizations required for robust statistical analyses such as covariance matrices estimation and calibration~\citep{Euclid:2021api,Euclid:2022txd, Salvalaggio:2024vmx}.
+Within this landscape, the present work focuses on optimizing the fast cosmological simulation code {\pinocchio}~\citep{Monaco:2001jg, Monaco:2013qta}, a Lagrangian Perturbation Theory (LPT)-based framework widely used for generating DM halo catalogs. {\pinocchio} plays a crucial role in the generation of mock catalogs~\citep{Euclid:2025lfa} for large-scale surveys such as Euclid~\citep{Euclid:2024yrr}, where speed and scalability are critical to produce large number of realizations required for robust statistical analyses such as covariance matrices estimation and calibration~\citep{Euclid:2021api,Euclid:2022txd, Salvalaggio:2024vmx}.

 To enhance both performance and portability, we offload a specific segment of the code to GPUs using OpenMP target directives.
 While not the primary computational bottleneck, this part of the code is embarrassingly parallel, making it an ideal candidate for GPU offloading.
 Since the original CPU-based implementation relies on the GNU Scientific Library (GSL)~\footnote{\url{https://www.gnu.org/software/gsl/doc/html/interp.html\#}} for interpolation routines, which does not support GPU offloading, we developed custom GPU-native interpolation routines to enable full device execution.
-This approach enables GPU acceleration ensuring portability across architectures, including NVIDIA and AMD platforms, and long-term maintainability.
+This approach enables GPU acceleration ensuring portability across architectures, in the sense commonly adopted in the performance-portability literature~\citep{PENNYCOOK2019947}, including NVIDIA and AMD platforms, and long-term maintainability.

 OpenMP~\citep{OpenMP}, with GPU support introduced in version 4.0, provides a directive-based programming model that enables the offloading of computations to GPUs while maintaining cross-platform portability and preserving code readability.
 Moreover, it avoids the need to introduce C++ dependencies typically required for CUDA~\citep{farber2011cuda} and HIP \footnote{\url{https://rocm.docs.amd.com/projects/HIP/en/docs-develop/what_is_hip.html}} models.
 This approach allows for gradual integration into existing CPU-based code, making it especially suitable for modernizing legacy scientific applications.
 While the directive-based model facilitates integration within the existing code, achieving optimal performance, particularly in the presence of complex control flow, often requires careful adaptation to GPU-friendly execution patterns.